bkil-syslogng/haskell-scuttlebutt/README.md

 # Aim

-Develop a higher level middleware/framework for the Scuttlebut.nz (SSB) network for which it would be easy to develop various client applications.
+Develop a higher level middleware/framework for the Scuttlebutt.nz (SSB) network for which it would be easy to develop various client applications.

 As a bonus, it would be great if client applications could be written in a way that multiple network/gossip protocols could be used at the same time for maximal interoperability.

-# Minimal viable product
+## Minimal viable product

 * a command line tool to access basic functionality of patchwork (TODO: describe exactly)
   * ...

-# Schedule
+## Plan

 * develop a simple command line tool
 * ...